 Enjoy the Bounty of Spring Produce

-Farmers market season is here, and what better way to enjoy all that spring has to offer than by shopping for fresh, locally grown produce?
+Farmers market season is almost here, and what better way to enjoy all that spring has to offer than by shopping for fresh, locally grown produce?
 Eating seasonally is best since produce is at its optimal flavor and quality, and prices are typically lower.
 Take the kids along, and let them pick out fruits and vegetables, encouraging them to try new ones.
 You can also talk directly with farmers and learn more about the origin of your food.

 Eating a variety of fruits and vegetables in a range of colors is beneficial to your health.
 In addition to vitamins, minerals and fiber, plant-based foods contain antioxidants and phytochemicals that help protect our cells and prevent disease.